Homogeneous quandles with abelian inner automorphism groups: The characterization

 If a digraph presentation $(X,d)$ of $Q$ is not indecomposable, then the number of $\Inn(Q)$-orbits of $\{x\}\times A$ should be more than one.
-Hence, we obtain the following proposition. \begin{proposition} For any $Q$, all digraph presentations of $Q$ are an indecomposable $A$-weighted graph. \end{proposition}
+Hence, we obtain the following proposition. \begin{proposition} For any $Q$, every digraph presentation of $Q$ is an indecomposable $A$-weighted graph. \end{proposition}